Word Meanings - MODIFICATION - Book Publishers vocabulary database

 Change of termination of words, as in declension, conjugation, derivation, etc. (more info) 1.
 The act of varying; a partial change in the form, position, state, or qualities of a thing; modification; alternation; mutation; diversity; deviation; - MUTABILITY

 Full of change; mutable; inconstant; fickle; uncertain.
 Pope.
 His course had been changeful.
-Motley. -- Change"ful*ly, adv. -- Change"ful*ness, n. - MUTATION
+Motley. -- Change"ful*ly, adv. -- Change"ful*ness, n. - FITNESS

 Change; alteration, either in form or qualities.
 The vicissitude or mutations in the superior globe are no fit matter for this present argument.
 Bacon. - CONDITIONALITY